Siftah/meshtastic_home_assistant_config_builder/README.md

 The Short Names are used to build the `entity_id`'s in Home Assistant.

-Once the script is run, you should end up with a `consolidated.yaml` file which can be copied and pasted into the configuration.yaml for Home Assistant.
+Once the script is run, you should end up with two files,  `consolidated_mqtt.yaml` file which can be copied and pasted into the configuration.yaml for Home Assistant and a `consolidated_automations.yaml` which can be inserted into the automations.yaml for Home Assistant.